minhajul-im/DSA-Problem-Solving/README.md

 What is a Non-linear data structure?

 A non-linear data structure is also another type of data structure in which the data elements are not arranged in a contiguous manner.
-As the arrangement is nonsequential, so the data elements cannot be traversed or accessed in a single run.
+As the arrangement is non-sequential, so the data elements cannot be traversed or accessed in a single run.
 In the case of linear data structure, element is connected to two elements (previous and the next element), whereas, in the non-linear data structure, an element can be connected to more than two elements.

 Trees and Graphs are the types of non-linear data structure.